 Money in the Bank Ladder Match: Matt Hardy vs Shelton Benjamin vs Finlay vs Rob Van Dam vs Bobby Lashley vs Ric Flair

 Benjamin was a staple in these matches when they were at WrestleMania.
 If there’s a guy it would be good to see come back home, it would be him.
 Flair in a ladder match at his age seemed a little dicey, but as always he came to work for the short time he was in there.
 He took a suplex off the ladder at 57 years old and was helped to the back by the officials immediately afterward – and, once again proving how convincing he was in the ring (he had me fooled for real), he came back a few minutes later.
 Like Masters, Lashley was a guy out of Vince McMahon central casting.
 Big and muscular but not much else.
 These matches were like the WrestleMania insurance policy – no matter what happened you were guaranteed something entertaining.
 Van Dam wins it, which I wasn’t expecting.
 The match itself was shorter than usual, only about 14 minutes.
 Out of the Money in the Bank matches I’ve watched this is probably the worst one.
+Which means that it was good in my opinion just not as good as others of it’s kind.

 U.S. Title Match: Chris Benoit (c) vs JBL